18 March 2026

 "S" => Ask () (Say ())

-The above makes use of _tags_ in idris, lists of singleton strings with a nice pattern-matching syntax.
+The above makes use of tags in idris, lists of singleton strings with a nice pattern-matching syntax.
+First we declare the constructors as a list of tags #["Z", "S"] and then, for each tag, we provide descriptions for the values associated with the tag.

-Obtaining the `Nat` type is done via the `Data` type which maps a description into a type in Idris.
+Obtaining the Nat type is done via the Data type which maps a description into a type in Idris.

 NatDataType : Type